addramir/cGWASdata/README.md

 ## Data description

 The results of the paper were obtained from analysis of GWAS summary data (for more details see paper).
 "Data" folder stores GWAS summary data, SNP information file and correlation matrices.
-"Scripts" folder stores R functions for applying cGWAS to summary gwas data (description in the file). / TODO: provide path to the file
+"Scripts" folder stores R functions for applying cGWAS to summary gwas data.

 ### GWAS summary data